augustinh22/maptime-salzburg/organisation/03_checklist_event.md

 - [ ] flyer and sticker
 - [ ] presenter device a.k.a. clicker (wireless, for switching to new slide)
 - [ ] name-tag sticker ("Hello, my name is ... ") and pen
-- [ ] if beverages/snacks are provided: pay-what-you-can donation box
 - [ ] deactivate password of presenter's computer
 - [ ] Wifi password
 - [ ] extra electricity cable (multiple socket - "Mehrfachsteckdose")